nestjsplus/cookies/README.md

 ### Motivation
 NestJS doesn't currently have decorators for getting and setting cookies.
-While it's not too hard to read cookies, it's convenient to have a decorator to do so.
+While it's not too hard to read cookies, it's convenient to have a parameter decorator to do so.

 ```typescript
 @Post('login')